Skip to main content

 Located a short boat ride away from Cozumel is Isla de la Pasion.
 Many cruise lines offer all-inclusive passes to the island that include food, an open bar, beach activities, hammocks, shower and restroom facilities, and more.

-Since it is not located on the mainland, Isla de la Pasion is often less crowded than other beaches, so you will truly be able to relax island style all day without a worry in the world!
+Since it is not located on the mainland, Isla de la Pasion is often less crowded than other beaches, so you will truly be able to relax island-style all day without a worry in the world!

-Carnival Cruise Line offers an excursion here for $80 per adult and $70 per child.
+Carnival Cruise Line offers an excursion here for $84.99 per adult and $74.99 per child.

 ATV or dune buggy tour

-If you're interesting in exploring the Eastern shores of the island, the best way to do so is on an ATV or dune buggy tour.
+If you're interested in exploring the Eastern shores of the island, the best way to do so is on an ATV or dune buggy tour.
 Unlike the busy Western half, the Eastern side of the island is virtually uninhabited.
 You will get to view some of the most beautiful landscapes on the island, as well as sweeping views of the Caribbean Sea.

 Depending on which ATV tour you book, you might be able to visit Jade Caverns, a cenote that is only accessible via off-road vehicles.
-You can swim the the clear water and look up to admire the stalactites hanging above you!
+You can swim in the clear water and look up to admire the stalactites hanging above you!

 Underground river in Playa del Carmen